-While Eric explains that there is no need to parse any TLS messages, I have found that if the key exchange message is sent before the server send the answer, the connection will be aborted.
+While Eric explains that there is no need to parse any TLS messages, I have found that if the key exchange message is sent before the server sends the answer, the connection will be aborted.
 Therefore, I quickly parse the server’s answer to check if I can continue.
 Eric also says a bogus key exchange message can be sent since the server will have to decrypt it before discovering it is bogus.
 I have chosen to build a valid key exchange message during the first handshake (using the certificate presented by the server) and replay it on subsequent handshakes because I think the server may dismiss the message before the computation is complete (for example, if the size does not match the size of the certificate).

 Michał Trojnara has written

 sslsqueeze, a similar tool.
 It uses

 and should display better performance than mine.
 It does not compute

 a valid key exchange message but ensure the length is correct.

 With such a tool and 2048-bit RSA certificate, a server is using 100 times more processing power than the client.
 Unfortunately, this means that most solutions, except rate limiting, exposed on this page may just be ineffective.

 Handling TLS state in Netfilter is quite hard.
 The first solution is using the fact that renegotiation requests are encapsulated in a TCP segment flagged with “push.”
 This is not always the case and it is trivial to workaround.
 With the second solution, we assume that the first encrypted handshake record is packed in the same TCP segment than the client key exchange.
 If it comes in its own TCP segment, it would be seen as a renegotiation while it is not.
 The state machine needs to be improved to detect the first encrypted handshake at the beginning of a TLS record or in the middle of it. ↩︎

 However, since this rule relies on source IP to identify the attacker, the risk of false positive is real.
 You can slow down legitimate proxies, networks NATed behind a single IP, mobile users sharing an IP address or people behind a CGN. ↩︎